-The right to have sexual assault committed against them
+The right to have sexual assault committed against them investigated and adjudicated by the authorities of the governmental entity in which the crimes occurred, if the victim so chooses, including make a report to local law of University staff in notifying the shall be in addition to any campus disciplinary proceedings.

-investigated and adjudicated by the authorities of the governmental if the victim so chooses, including of College staff in notifying the shall be in addition to any campus inappropriate action, or lack thereof, in the handling of a reported Title IX complaint.
+inappropriate action, or lack thereof, in the handling of a reported sexual assault on the part of the University as a Title IX complaint.